alexwlchan/alexwlchan.net/src/notes/2024/2024-11-25-expiry-date-of-https-certificate-ruby.md

 I was tinkering with some HTTPS certificates, and I wanted to write a scheduled test that would check the certifcates weren't about to expire.
 This is the sort of thing that should be handled by a good certificate provider -- for example, Let's Encrypt sends me emails when my certificates are close to expiry -- but another check is a good belt-and-braces measure.

-I did this [with Python](/til/2024/expiry-date-of-https-certificate/) back in August, and I wanted to write similar checks in a codebase which is primarily Ruby.
+I did this [with Python][py-cert-expiry] back in August, and I wanted to write similar checks in a codebase which is primarily Ruby.
 Fortunately Ruby's `net/http` library exposes information about the HTTPS certificate, so it's a bit simpler than in Python:

 ```ruby {"names":{"2":"get_cert_expiry","3":"hostname","4":"uri","9":"response","17":"cert"}}